SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 As described in {{I-D.ietf-savnet-intra-domain-problem-statement}}, if Router 3 and Router 4 deploy ACL-based ingress filtering, the operator needs to manually generate and update ACL rules at Router 3 and Router 4 when internal source prefixes change.
 The operational overhead of manually maintaining and updating ACL rules will be extremely high, especially when there are multiple inbound validation points.

 If intra-domain SAVNET architecture is implemented in the network, Router 1, Router 2, and Router 5 will inform Router 3 and Router 4 of the source prefixes of Subnet 1 and Subnet 2 by sending SAV-specific information.
-After receiving the SAV-specific information, Router 3 and Router 4 can identify internal source prefixes and detect their changes.
+The SAV-specific information communication will be triggered if topology or prefix changes.
+For example, if Subnet 2 has a new source prefix P3, Router 5 will inform Router 3 and Router 4 of the new source prefix of Subnet 2 immediately.
+After receiving SAV-specific information from other routers, Router 3 and Router 4 can identify internal source prefixes and detect their changes.
 In this way, Router 3 and Router 4 can automatically generate and update SAV rules at interface '#' to block inbound packets with internal source addresses.

-# How Does Intra-domain SAVNET Architecture Satisfy the Design Requirements？
+# Meeting the Design Requirements of Intra-domain SAVNET

-This document presents an intra-domain SAVNET architecture that matches the five requirements proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}:
+Intra-domain SAVNET architecture is proposed to meet the five design requirements proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}.

+## Meeting the Accurate Validation Requirement

+In the asymmetric routing scenario shown in {{fig-use-case1}}, the edge router cannot identify the complete source prefixes of the connected subnet only using the router's local routing information.
+As a result, strict uRPF has improper block problems in the case of asymmetric routing, because it only uses local routing information to generate SAV rules.

-- For accurate validation, intra-domain SAVNET architecture proposes the SAV-specific information.
-Routers in the intra-domain network can combine SAV-specific information with local routing information to generate accurate SAV rules.
-For example, by collecting SAV-specific information and local routing information, edge routers can accurately identify the complete source prefixes of the connected subnet, and border routers can accurately identify the complete internal source prefixes.
+To meet the accurate validation requirement, intra-domain SAVNET architecture proposes SAV-specific information and requires routers to exchange SAV-specific information among each other.
+The SAVNET Router acting as Validation Entity can combine SAV-specific information with local routing information to generate accurate SAV rules.
+The use case in {{sec-use-case1}} has shown that intra-domain SAVNET architecture can achieve more accurate SAV validation compared with strict uRPF in asymmetric routing scenarios.

+## Meeting the Automatic Update Requirement

+In real intra-domain networks, the topology or prefixes of networks may change dynamically.
+The SAV mechanism MUST automatically update the SAV rules as the network changes.
+However, ACL-based SAV mechanism requires manual efforts to accommodate to network dynamics, resulting in high operational overhead.

-- For automatic update, intra-domain SAVNET architecture allows routers to communicate SAV-specific information between each other automatically.
-After receiving SAV-specific information from Source Entities, the Validation Entity can generate and update its SAV rules accordingly.
+To meet the automatic update requirement, intra-domain SAVNET architecture allows SAVNET routers to exchange the changes of SAV-specific information among each other automatically.
+After receiving updated SAV-specific information from Source Entity, routers acting as Validation Entity can generate and update its SAV rules accordingly.
+The use case in {{sec-use-case2}} has shown that intra-domain SAVNET architecture can achieve automatic update.

-- For working in incremental/partial deployment, intra-domain SAVNET architecture requires routers to use both local routing information and learnt SAV-specific information to generate SAV rules, in order to avoid improper block when some SAV-specific information is not available.
-In addition, Validation Entities are proposed to support flexible validation modes and perform SAV filtering incrementally to smooth the transition from partial to full deployment.
-More practical recommendations for incremental/partial deployment can be found in {{sec-incre}}.

-- For fast convergence, intra-domain SAVNET architecture requires routers to update SAV-specific information and SAV rules in a timely manner.
-For the Source Entity, it MUST send its updated SAV-specific information to the Validation Entity timely.
-For the Validation Entity, it MUST detect the changes of local routing information and received SAV-specific information in time and update SAV rules with the latest information.
-More convergence considerations for designing future intra-domain SAV mechanisms can be found in {{sec-converge}}.

-- For necessary security guarantee, intra-domain SAVNET architecture suggests that the new intra-domain SAV mechanisms SHOULD consider and avoid some potential security threats, such as entity impersonation.
-More security considerations for designing future intra-domain SAV mechanisms can be found in {{sec-security}.

-# Incremental/Partial Deployment Considerations {#sec-incre}
+## Meeting the Incremental/Partial Deployment Requirement {#sec-incre}

 Although an intra-domain network mostly has one administration, incremental/partial deployment may still exist due to phased deployment or the limitations coming from multi-vendor supplement.
+In phased deployment scenarios, SAV-specific information of non-deploying routers is not available, so SAVNET routers acting as Validation Entity may not obtain some needed SAV-specific information.

-In the phased deployment, it is RECOMMENDED that the edge routers connected to same subnet can be upgraded together so that the complete source prefixes of the subnet can be obtained by other routers.
-For example, in {{fig-use-case1}}, Router 1 and Router 2 are recommended to be upgraded together so that the two routers can obtain complete source prefixes of Subnet 1 and generate accurate SAV rules.
+As described in {{sec-arch-agent}}, the architecture can adapt to incremental/partial deployment.
+If complete SAV-specific information is unavailable, SAV rules can be generated by combining available SAV-specific information and local routing information.
+To mitigate the impact of phased deployment, it is also RECOMMENDED that edge routers connected to the same subnet can adopt intra-domain SAVNET together so that the complete source prefixes of the subnet can be obtained by other routers.
+For example, in {{fig-use-case1}}, Router 1 and Router 2 are recommended to be upgraded to SAVNET routers together so that the two routers can obtain complete source prefixes of Subnet 1 and generate accurate SAV rules.

-As described in {{sec-arch-agent}}, the architecture can adapt to the incremental/partial deployment scenario.
-Under incremental/partial deployment, if complete SAV-specific information is unavailable, SAV rules can be generated by combining available SAV-specific information and local routing information.
+In addition, SAVNET routers acting as Validation Entity are RECOMMENDED to support flexible validation modes and perform SAV filtering incrementally to smooth the transition from partial to full deployment.

-The implementation of Validation Entity is RECOMMENDED to support flexible validation modes such as interface-based prefix allowlist, interface-based prefix blocklist, and prefix-based interface allowlist {{I-D.huang-savnet-sav-table}}.
+- The Validation Entity is RECOMMENDED to support flexible validation modes such as interface-based prefix allowlist, interface-based prefix blocklist, and prefix-based interface allowlist {{I-D.huang-savnet-sav-table}}.
 The first two modes are interface-scale, and the last one is device-scale.
-Under incremental/partial deployment, the Validation Entity SHOULD take on the proper validation mode according to the deploying of Source Entities.
+Under incremental/partial deployment, the Validation Entity SHOULD take on the proper validation mode according to the deploying of Source Entity.
 For example, if Validation Entity is able to get the complete set of legitimate source prefixes arriving at a given interface, interface-based prefix allowlist can be enabled at the given interface, and improper block will not exist.

-In addition, the SAV filtering at the router can be also performed incrementally.
+- The Validation Entity is RECOMMENDED to performed SAV-invalid filtering incrementally.
 The router can first take conservative actions on the validated data packets.
 That is to say, the router will not directly discard packet with an invalid result in the beginning of deployment.
 It can conduct sampling action for measurement analysis at first, and then conducts rate-limiting action or redirecting action for packets with invalid results.
 These conservative actions will not result in serious consequences if some legitimate packets are mistakenly considered invalid, while still providing protection for the network.
 Finally, filtering action is enabled only after confirming that there are no improper block problems.

-# Convergence Considerations {#sec-converge}
+## Meeting the Convergence Requirement {#sec-converge}

 When the SAV-specific information or local routing information changes, the SAVNET Agent MUST be able to detect the changes in time and update SAV rules with the latest information.
+Otherwise, outdated SAV rules may cause legitimate packets to be blocked or spoofed packets to be accepted.

-Since SAV-specific information is originated from the Source Entity, it requires the Source Entity MUST send the updated SAV-specific information to the Validation Entity in a timely manner.
-For example, in {{fig-use-case2}}, if Subnet 2 has a new source prefix P3, Router 5 MUST inform Router 3 and Router 4 of the new source prefix of Subnet 2 immediately.
+To meet the convergence requirement, intra-domain SAVNET architecture requires routers to update SAV-specific information and SAV rules in a timely manner.
+Since SAV-specific information is originated from Source Entity, it requires Source Entity MUST send the updated SAV-specific information to Validation Entity in a timely manner.

 Consider that both routing information and SAV-specific information of a subnet are originated and advertised to other routers in the network by the edge router connected to the subnet.
-Thus, SAV-specific information has similar propagation speed as routing information.
+Thus, SAV-specific information SHOULD have a similar propagation speed as routing information.

 Even though, there will still be delays of message delivery (sometimes re-transmission delay due to packet loss) and information processing.
 Therefore, during the convergence process, the SAV rules for checking packets are possibly inaccurate, which may result in improper block or improper permit.
 Existing uRPF-based SAV mechanisms that solely use local routing information are also faced with similar convergence problems.
 Inaccurate validation may appear during the convergence of routing, which is inevitable in practice.
 To mitigate the impact of convergence problems and avoid improper block, future intra-domain SAV mechanisms MUST carefully consider the factors that may affect the convergence performance.

-# Security Considerations {#sec-security}
+## Meeting the Security Requirement {#sec-security}

 Typically, routers in an intra-domain network can trust each other because they would not compromise intra-domain control-plane architectures and protocols.